juripero/ryft-server/debian/README.md

 ## Log file

-You can find log file `ryft-server-d-start.log` inside home directory.
+You can find log file of the service that called `ryft-server-d-start.log` inside home directory.

-To view log file of the service enter following command
+To view logs in real-time enter following command

 `tail -f $HOME/ryft-server-d-start.log`